git-moss/DrivenByMoss-Documentation/Faderfox/EC4.md

 ### Setup

 * Setup with template: Select the Setup which contains the DrivenByMoss template.

+### Transport

+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button

+### Workflow

+* Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
+This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+* New clip length: The length of a clip created with the New function.
+* Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up
+* Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up

+### Functions - User 1-4

+Select 4 actions to execute.
+To execute one of the action, keep the *Func* button pressed and press one of the first column buttons (1, 5, 9 or 13).

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak